A Structural and Nominal Syntax for Diagrams: Uniflow diagrams

-\begin{theorem} The equational theory of uniflow diagrams is sound and complete. \end{theorem} \begin{proof} The soundness is immediate by checking each equation in the diagrammatic semantics.
+We can now turn our attention to the equational theory of uniflow diagrams~(Fig.~\ref{fig:moncat}).
+Since $\overline{xy}.M$ is a binding construct, we expect alpha-equivalence to hold, which is reflected in a new axiom, Eqn.~\ref{eq:alpha}.
+Variable renaming $M\{x/y\}$ and the set of free variables $\mathit{fv}(M)$ are defined in the obvious way.
+For name management we also have new equations for scope extrusion (Eqn.~\ref{eq:binder1}--\ref{eq:binder22}).
+Finally, the connection between variables and the structural connectors, namely identity, is given in Eq.~\ref{eq:gamma1}.

+\begin{theorem} The equational theory of uniflow diagrams is sound and complete for the given semantics. \end{theorem} \begin{proof} The soundness is immediate.
 For completeness, consider two terms such that $\sbr {\Gamma\mid\Delta \vdash M}=\sbr {\Gamma\mid\Delta \vdash N}$.
 We first rename all bound variables using alpha-equivalence, then, using Eqns.~\ref{eq:binder1} and~\ref{eq:binder2} we move all binders into global scope.
 In case the resulting terms are link-free the equation $\Gamma\mid\Delta\vdash M\equiv N$ is provable because the terms denote morphism in the free strict symmetric monoidal category over signature $K$ extended with the uninterpreted variables $\Gamma,\Delta$ (Prop.~\ref{prop:diagcat}).
+Suppose that one of the terms has an outermost link, so it has form $\Gamma\mid\Delta\vdash\overline{xy}.M$.
+We reason diagrammatically about term $\Gamma,x\mid\Delta,y\vdash M$, which is a morphism in the free SMC over $K$ extended with $\Gamma\uplus\Delta\uplus \{x,y\}$.
+We can always redraw the diagram to an isomorphic diagram in which the nodes labelled by $x$ and $y$ are adjacent: